MAX - its not for everyone!

 climbing ability, this is a machine you can realistically commute on.

 MAX charges its batteries going downhill via regenerative braking, so

 even in a hilly environment you still get plenty of range.

-easily traverse soft sand, uneven terrain.
+BEACH wheels you can easily traverse soft sand, uneven terrain.

 > a rural rocket.
 MAX is totally comfortable on the farm, orchard,